Crypto-TII/CryptographicEstimators/docs/CONTRIBUTING.md

 installed [sage](https://doc.sagemath.org/html/en/installation/index.html),
 [python](https://www.python.org/downloads/) and this library via `make install`.

-As you can see, our new estimator doesn't estimate much.
-That's because we didn't describe the problem at hand nor the algorithms `DUMMYAlgorithm1` at all.
+For now, our new estimator is not estimating much.
+That's because we did not describe the problem at hand nor the algorithms `DUMMYAlgorithm1` at all.

-An full estimator implementation includes the following 3 important classes:
+A full estimator implementation includes the following three important classes:
   - DUMMYProblem
   - DUMMYAlgorithm
   - DUMMYEstimator

-The first describes the problem at hand, whereas the second computes its complexity.
+The first describes the problem at hand, whereas the second computes the complexity of solving it via certain algorithms.
 `DUMMYEstimator` acts like a manager class, putting all together.

-Lets introduce a complexity parameter `n` to our problem.
-Therefore change the constructor of `DUMMYProblem` to
+Let's introduce a complexity parameter `n` to our problem.
+Therefore, change the constructor of `DUMMYProblem` to
 ```python
 def __init__(self, n: int, **kwargs):